Beselam-Asefa/Sumo-robot-fighting-/README.md

 - code written in C.

 ## About zumo robot
- The Pololu Zumo robot is an Arduino-controllable tracked robot platform that is less than 10 cm × 10 cm—small enough to qualify for Mini Sumo.
+ The Pololu Zumo robot is an Arduino-controllable tracked robot platform that is less than 10 cm Ã— 10 cmâ€”small enough to qualify for Mini Sumo.
 It includes two micro metal gearmotors coupled to a pair of silicone tracks, a stainless steel bulldozer-style blade, six infrared reflectance sensors for line following or edge detection, accelerometer and magnetometer, and a buzzer for simple sounds and music.